Heks-dev/FileSync/README.md

 How to use:

 Compile and run FileSync class from console.
-For correctly start you need to specify source path and destination path.
+For correctly start you need to specify source and destination paths.

 The following is an example of calling a program from the console: